THE PLATFORM

 The advice and strategies found within may not be suitable for every situation.
 This work is sold with the understanding that neither the author nor the publisher are held responsible for the results accrued from the advice in this book.
 You should consult with a (lawyer, health professional, financial advisor) for further details and future actions.

-We also encourage you to check out our Resources section if you want to dive in deeper to any specific topic related to your copyright questions.
+In this section, we’ll cover the most frequently asked questions about how to copyright a book.
+We also encourage you to check out our resources section below if you want to dive in deeper to any specific topic related to your copyright questions.

+Want to know how to copyright a book title?
 Your book title is copyrighted the moment you write it, but for extra piece of mind, you can officially copyright your book title when you register your completed book with the U.S. Copyright Office.

 While there isn’t necessarily a way to copyright only your book title without having to upload your completed book, your book title will be copyrighted once you complete the book copyright process that we walked you through in the steps above.